Why choose the Adolescent to Young Adult Education Program?

 The Adolescent to Young Adult Education program (grades 7-12) offers multiple courses in which candidates learn to teach discipline-specific science content to secondary-level learners while earning eligibility for licensure alongside a Master of Education degree.
 With approval, candidates may seek a licensure-only option (see below).
 The program integrates coursework with extensive school internship hours, culminating in an academic year-long field experience and full-time student teaching.
 Applicants to the graduate program must have a bachelor’s degree, meet content requirements, and meet all admission requirements. required content area licensure examinations, and meet all admission requirements.

 Upon successfully completing the licensure portion of the program and passing licensure exams, candidates are eligible for an Ohio Adolescence to Young Adult Resident Educator license in their respective science field.
+Licensure and certification requirements vary from state to state, and we have not determined if this program meets educational requirements outside of Ohio.
+If you are planning to pursue professional licensure or certification in a state other than Ohio, please contact the appropriate licensing entity in that state to seek information and guidance regarding that state’s licensure or certification requirements.

 GRE scores at or above the 50th percentile on each subtest